tetratelabs/istio-0to60/docs/dashboards.md

 1. In the search field enter the metric named `istio_requests_total`, and click the _Execute_ button (on the right).

-1. Select the tab named "Graph" to obtain a graphical representation of this metric over time.
+1. Select the tab named _Graph_ to obtain a graphical representation of this metric over time.

     Note that you are looking at requests across the entire mesh, i.e. this includes both requests to `web-frontend` and to `customers`.